Wireless

 Two constraints make this a genuinely hard infrastructure problem, not a software one.

 The first is physics.
-Real-time voice AI isn't just a latency challenge; it's a timing challenge.
+Real-time voice AI is a timing problem before it's a software problem.
 Every hop between the caller, the network, and the AI system compounds the delay.
 In text or async workflows, 300ms is invisible.
 In voice, it's an awkward pause that breaks the interaction.
-Sub-second response times aren't an optimisation target; they're the minimum bar for the experience to work at all.
+Sub-200ms round-trip is the minimum bar for natural conversation, not an optimization target you tune toward.

 The second is trust.
 Enterprise voice, especially in financial services, healthcare, and regulated industries, requires an identity that can be asserted at the network layer, not reconstructed after the fact.
-SIM-level identity, in-call compliance enforcement, and end-to-end policy control cannot be retrofitted onto an overlay architecture.
-They have to be structural.
+SIM-level identity, A-level STIR/SHAKEN attestation issued as the originating carrier, in-call compliance enforcement, and end-to-end policy control cannot be retrofitted onto an overlay architecture.
+They have to be structural, which means they have to be owned by the platform issuing them across 30+ country telecom licenses.

-Most current approaches introduce AI into the network, but stop short of giving enterprises control over it.
+Most current approaches introduce AI into the network but stop short of giving enterprises control over it.
 The AI is present, but the call path is still carrier-defined.
-Customisation is constrained.
-The enterprise remains dependent on what the carrier exposes.
-That's a meaningful step forward from a pure OTT model, but it isn't infrastructure-level control.
+Customization is constrained.
+The enterprise stays dependent on what the carrier exposes.
+That's a step forward from a pure OTT model, but it isn't infrastructure-level control.

 That's the model Telnyx is built on.
-This isn't AI layered on top of telecom APIs, OTT voice running over best-effort internet, or carrier-defined features with fixed boundaries.
-It's something structurally different: fully programmable mobile voice, with AI embedded directly in the call path and enterprise control over signaling, routing, identity, and policy, exposed through APIs rather than locked inside a carrier's system.
+Fully programmable mobile voice, with AI embedded directly in the call path and enterprise control over signaling, routing, identity, and policy, exposed through APIs rather than locked inside a carrier's system.

-Telnyx owns and operates the global network, the SIM and eSIM layer, the IMS core, the voice infrastructure, and the APIs that expose it to developers.
-That full-stack ownership is what makes it possible for AI to operate inside live calls rather than alongside them, with real-time control over routing, identity, and policy, and calls that trigger workflows rather than just conversations.
+Telnyx owns and operates the global network, the SIM and eSIM layer, the IMS core, the voice infrastructure, 18 global PoPs, Telnyx Inference running at the edge, and the APIs that expose all of it to developers.
+That single operational domain is what lets AI operate inside live calls instead of alongside them, with real-time control over routing, identity, and policy, and calls that trigger workflows rather than just conversations.

 The difference becomes clear when you look at how voice AI is deployed.